Pea Soup (1974; revised 2001-2014)

-In the late 1990s I tried to replicate the now unavailable Countrymen, and by 2002 developed a fair emulation (with extensions) in software, which I return to for minor tweaks on a regular basis.
-Thirty years on I'm touring the piece again, and re-positioning what was a typical 1970s task-oriented work of strict Minimalism with a freer occasion for "improvising with architecture."
+In the late 1990s I tried to replicate the now unavailable Countrymen, and by 2002 developed a fair emulation in software, which I return to for minor tweaks on a regular basis.
+Thirty years on I began touring the piece again, and re-positioning what was a typical 1970s task-oriented work of strict Minimalism with a freer occasion for "improvising with architecture."

-By 2013 I had accumulated recordings of over 60 performances of Pea Soup.
-Working with a former graduate student I developed a web app that plays back the various audio files in pseudo-random order, with long cross-fades, to create a seamless mix that slowly modulates from one "room key" to another.
+By 2014 I had accumulated recordings of over 70 performances of Pea Soup.
+Working with a former graduate student I developed Pea Soup To Go, a web app that plays back the various audio files in pseudo-random order, with long cross-fades, to create a seamless mix that slowly modulates from one "room key" to another.
 The app was launched on October 26, 2014 -- the 40th anniversary of the first performance of Pea Soup.

 Here are links to some recordings and documentation: